iepathos/reqs/examples/README.md

 # reqs examples

 We have three projects here with different system requirements and pip dependencies.
-If we want to deploy one to multiple systems, some Ubuntu, some Fedora, some MacOSX then we can use reqs to manage all their dependency installation.
+If we want to deploy to multiple systems, some Ubuntu, some Fedora, some MacOSX then reqs is a good candidate for managing the installation of their system dependencies.

+reqs can recurse and accept multiple directories to check for various requirements files.
+This makes it especially good at dealing with combinations of services with varied dependencies.
+It'll read all the requirements files, use the appropriate tool depending on the system type it's deployed on, and run one install step removing the duplicate dependencies from the call.

 All 3 projects on a system can be installed like